A Little History

 A secondary goal for the Hall of Fame is to raise money for the Triple A Youth Foundation, a 501 (c) (3) educational organization that helps local juniors who want to succeed on the national and international stage.

-To that end, and thanks largely to Butch Buchholz, the Hall of Fame Festival has treated St. Louis to an entertaining mix of current and former greats.
-In the past, we’ve hosted Ashe, Rod Laver, Pancho Gonzalez, Billie Jean King, Trey Waltke, Doug and Ken Flach and Alex Olmedo.
+To that end, and thanks largely to Tom O’Neal, Jack Eggmann, Butch Buchholz, Terry Ward and Maria Steinbach the Hall of Fame Festival has treated St. Louis to an entertaining mix of current and former greats.
+In the past, we’ve hosted Ashe, Jimmy Connors, Rod Laver, Pancho Gonzalez, Billie Jean King, Trey Waltke, Brad Gilbert, Doug and Ken Flach and Alex Olmedo.